 farmOS can be used to manage animal/livestock records.

-An "Animal" asset type is provided to represent individual animals, and all of the standard farmOS log types can be used to record events and activities.
+An "Animal" asset type is provided for representing animal records, and all of the standard farmOS log types can be used to record events and activities.

 When you create an animal asset, you will need to define what species/breed it is.
 Species/breeds represent the various types of animals you manage.
 These can be very general names (eg: "Cattle") or more specific breeds (eg: "Jersey cattle").

-Animals can also be organized into groups.
+Animals can also be organized into groups using the Group asset type.
 This is useful if you always manage certain animals together.
 It is also possible to assign animals to more than one group.
 This can be used in many different ways to help manage large numbers of animals in farmOS.
+See the Group asset guide to learn more.

 Animals can be moved from place to place in farmOS using movement logs.
 You can also filter your animal list down to animals within a certain group, select all, and create a combined movement log for all of them at once.
 This is a great way to manage grazing records as you move animals from paddock to paddock.
 For more general information on moving assets in farmOS, read the page on movements and location.